jannis-kiriasis/insured/README.md

 I've included Open Graph tags to control the page appearence when shared on social media as posts.

-The Lighthouse SEO test also reports an score of 100/100.
+The Lighthouse SEO test also reports a score of 100/100.

 A Lighthouse report is available a few paragraphs below in the testing section.